-It wasn’t long before Tony and his assistants managed to overcome the inhibitions that I, or my fellow mild-mannered attendees felt.
-I began enjoying the process of letting go because it allowed the uninhibited and authentic part of me to come out.
-It made me wonder how much more enriching my life experiences could be if I could do this everyday, let go of my self-imposed limitations and live with unbridled passion.
+It wasn’t long before I began enjoying the process of letting go.
+It allowed the uninhibited and authentic part of me to come out.
+It made me wonder how much more enriching my life experiences could be if I could let go of my self-imposed limitations and live with passion more often than I did.

-To illustrate what being passionate and committed really feels like, I want you to think of one accomplishment that you are proud of.
+To illustrate what being passionate and committed really feels like, I want you to think of one accomplishment that you’re proud of.
 On a scale of one to ten, how committed and excited were you?
-Were the efforts that you put into achieving it something you did at your own convenience, or was it something that you felt resolute about and nothing could stand in your way?
-Chances are that you had a fire in your belly that made you put in whatever work and time was needed.
-Now, contrast this feeling with an ordinary, boring task.
-You were probably prone to procrastinating, and you had to drag yourself to do it.
+Were the efforts that you put into achieving it something you did at your own convenience, or was it something that you felt resolute about (nothing could stand in your way)?

 However, we face a new challenge in the modern age.
 People are finding it increasingly tough to stay committed because of all the distractions, noise and options that are available to us.
-It’s only through self-reflection and really understanding what makes us who we are that we can find out what empassions us.
+But it’s only through self-reflection and understanding ourselves better that we can find out what impassions us.

 1. You’ll make time for it in your schedule no matter what: When you’re dedicated and committed to something, you’ll make time for it no matter how busy you are.
 If you dream about becoming a pro tennis player, you’ll unfailingly attend tennis practice every single day no matter how tired you get from school or work.
 If you love your dog, you’ll always feed him on time and take him out for evening walks and schedule enough playtime to make him feel nurtured.